GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

 {: .important .fs-3 }
 > If submittng your job to a workload manager like slurm, you must specify your account and partition in the `nextflow.config` file.
 >
-> But if you already requested an interactive job, then either select a local executor or do not select an executor at all.
+> But if you already requested an interactive job with enough respurces as what you specified in your config file, then either select a local executor or do not select an executor at all.

 Example on the UCT HPC cluster: `test.sbatch`